Postgraduate Doctoral Loans (Wales)

 - you are currently receiving student finance for an undergraduate or masters programme that overlaps with your doctoral programme.

 - a postgraduate doctoral programme between 3 and 8 years duration.

 You can apply online at Student Finance Wales.

 You only have to apply for your Postgraduate Doctoral Loan once.

 The total amount you borrow will be paid evenly over the length of your course.
-You can apply for a doctoral loan amount in any year of your course.

 Payments will be released after you have registered on your doctoral degree programme and the University has confirmed your attendance to the Student Loan Company (SLC).